 QUESTIONS AND ANSWERS (new questions are marked with *)

-For more information on the most recent Swiss taxation and immigration guidance please read our key observations.
+For more information on the most recent Swiss taxation, social security, and immigration guidance please read our key observations.

 WORKFORCE STRATEGY AND OPTIMIZATION